 Introduction

 The Theosophical Society is not a religion, having no binding creeds or dogmas.
-It is often asked just what does the Society stand for.
+It is often asked where does the Theosophical Society fit in the global context.

 The Theosophical Society was formed at New York on November 17, 1875, and incorporated at Chennai (Madras) India on April 3, 1905.
 The Society’s three declared Objects describe its threefold mission which is: